Investigating the use of terrain-following coordinates in AI-driven precipitation forecasts: Data and methods

 \subsection{Experiment design and model training}

-Three AIWP model runs are conducted and compared.
+Four AIWP model runs are conducted and compared.
 Their names, configurations, and purposes are summarized below:

+\begin{enumerate} \item \textit{FuXi-plevel-base} is the constant pressure level FuXi without any physical constraints.
+This configuration provides the most basic AIWP setup and serves as a performance reference in this experiment.

-\begin{enumerate} \item \textit{FuXi-plevel-physics} is the constant pressure level FuXi with physics-based conservation schemes.
-In \citeA{sha2025improving}, the same configuration was tested with clear performance gains found compared to its pure-AI counterpart.
+\item \textit{FuXi-plevel-physics} is the constant pressure level FuXi with physical constraints.
+This configuration examines the contribution of physical constraints on precipitation.

-\item \textit{FuXi-sigma-base} is the hybrid sigma-pressure level FuXi without conservation schemes.
-The purpose of this configuration is to measure and isolate the contribution of terrain-following coordinates in precipitation forecasts.
+\item \textit{FuXi-sigma-base} is the hybrid sigma-pressure level FuXi without physical constraints.
+This configuration measures and isolates the contribution of terrain-following coordinates in precipitation forecasts.

-\item \textit{FuXi-sigma-physics} is the hybrid sigma-pressure level FuXi with conservation schemes.
+\item \textit{FuXi-sigma-physics} is the hybrid sigma-pressure level FuXi with physical constraints.
 By comparing FuXi-sigma-physics against FuXi-plevel-physics, the contribution of terrain-following coordinates can be quantified.
 Similarly, by comparing FuXi-sigma-physics against FuXi-sigma-base, the benefit of conservation schemes can be identified. \end{enumerate}

-The three FuXi configurations are trained using 32 NVIDIA A100 GPUs.
+All four FuXi configurations are trained using 32 NVIDIA A100 GPUs using Pytorch \cite{paszke2019pytorch}.
 The ERA5 dataset is divided into three parts, with 1979-2018 for model training, 2019 for validation, and 2020-2021 for verification.

 The ECMWF IFS high-resolution forecast (IFS-HRES) is included as an NWP baseline.
 IFS-HRES is recognized as the best operational medium-range weather forecasting system.
 In Weatherbench2, it also showed competitive precipitation forecast performance, typically outperforming other blurry AIWP models \cite{rasp2024weatherbench}.
 The IFS-HRES precipitation forecasts are collected from the Weatherbench 2 data archive and interpolated to the 1.0$^\circ$ grid spacing for comparisons.
 Hereafter, this pre-processed version of IFS-HRES is referred to as ``IFS-HRES'' directly.